CEN3031-Fall23-7b/diamond-project20-7b/README.md

    > Grant permission to the **scripts** and **server** directories if you are prompted

-3. Log in to [localhost:1337/admin/auth/login](http://localhost:1337/admin/auth/login) with the Strapi Super Admin account > Activities > Click any activity > check if student_vis and replay_vis are there
+3. Log in to [localhost:1337/admin/auth/login](http://localhost:1337/admin/auth/login) with the Strapi Super Admin account > Activities > Click any activity > check if student_vis and Replay are there
-   > If student_vis and replay_vis are not visible on the page, go to Content-Types Builder click "ADD ANOTHER FIELD TO THIS COLLECTION TYPE" and add boolean fields student_vis and replay_vis
+   > If student_vis and replay_vis are not visible on the page, go to Content-Types Builder click "ADD ANOTHER FIELD TO THIS COLLECTION TYPE" and add a boolean field student_vis and a JSON field Replay

 4. Log in to [localhost:3000/teacherlogin](http://localhost:3000/teacherlogin) with the Content Creator Account
 5. Update any activity to enable split screen functionality
    - Ex.
 Click The Boggart, Check off "Visible to students", click next, click Activity 1, select "Split Screen Visible to Student"
-6. Add Code Replay does not yet update the Strapi API to enable code replay, so go back to Activities collection in the Strapi API and manually turn on replay_vis to enable to display Code Replay functionality in workspace
+6. For any activity, go into the "Save and Set Code Replay" environment to record a demo video.
    - Ex.
-Activities > ID 948 > Select Replay_vis "ON"
+Click The Boggart, click next, click Activity 1, click "Save and Set Code Replay", make any changes to the workspace, click save

 7. Log in to [localhost:3000](https://localhost:3000) under a student account and view activity workspace to see changes
    - Ex.
 Log into any Defense Against the Dark Arts student account (Join Code: 1997) > Select The Boggart: Activity 1